dummy-team/dummy/README.md

 - mediaqueries in a separate file / inline in the main sheet
 - usage of size unit ($u) : function(value) / value*$u

 # Road map

-- 0.5.0 : clean CoffeScript
 - 1.0.0 : create a clean index.html & move test page in an demo/example folder
+- 1.0.1 : rewrite CoffeScript
-- 1.0.1 : fix the doc task bug (breaking the chain of tasks)
+- 1.0.2 : fix the doc task bug (breaking the chain of tasks)
 - 1.1.1 : add a dynamic demo for grid system
 - 2.0.0 : make it a generator whith dependencies and optionnal components
 - 2.1.0 : custom Modernizr build

 #Kown issues

 - To build annotated sources for Sass files you need to run *grunt docco:buildSass*
+- To build annotated sources for CoffeeScript files you need to run *grunt docco:buildCoffee*

 # tree

 _generated files*_

     css